Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 Powered by

-What is purpose of TDS (Tax Deducted at Source)?
+What is the purpose of TDS?

-Why is TDS calculation important?
+Why is calculating TDS important?

 Accurate TDS calculation ensures compliance with income tax laws and helps avoid interest or penalties.

-How to Use the TDS Calculator Online
+How to use the online TDS Calculator

-Choose the Recipient Type – Individual / HUF / Sole Proprietor or Others
+Choose the Recipient Type: Individual, HUF, Sole Proprietor, or Others

-Select the Payment Type – Rent, dividend, interest, professional fees, freelance income, etc.
+Select the Payment Type: Rent, dividend, interest, professional fees, freelance income, etc.

 Enter the Payment Amount